CZ-NIC/knot/doc/installation.rst

 * autoconf >= 2.65
 * python-sphinx (optional, for documentation building)

-GCC at least 4.1 is strictly required for atomic built-ins, but the latest available version is recommended.
-Another requirements ``_GNU_SOURCE`` and C99 support, otherwise it adapts to the compiler available features.
+GCC >= 4.1 is mandatory for atomic built-ins, but the latest available version is recommended.
+Another requirement is ``_GNU_SOURCE`` and C99 support, otherwise it adapts to the available compiler features.
 LLVM clang compiler since version 2.9 can be used as well.

 Getting the source code